slatedocs/slate/source/includes/_endpoint-projects.md

 It is necessary to add the `send_notification` boolean key on the index PATCHed to command the API to send these emails.
 Else, no notification will be sent.

+When sending notifications, it is necessary for the client to include a `url_base` key as well that includes a string template that should point to a client location where the password resetting should happen for brand new users.

+The server will replace the `${token}` part of the string with the generated token and will be included on the notification email as a link for the invited user to configure their account in order to use the app.

 #### Datasets